 “Conversely, SAP is now positioning both VORA and Hadoop (MapR) technologies as SAP BW EDW archiving tiers, thus creating further data platform choices and, potentially, IT operational complexity.”

 Why would any company need SAP to connect anything to Hadoop?
 All of the technologies related to and connected to Hadoop are open source.
-If SAP is saying that you need to involve them to connect to Hadoop, then someone at SAP is providing some inaccurate information.
+If SAP is saying that you need to involve them in connecting to Hadoop, then someone at SAP provides some inaccurate information.

 Bypassing Technology Specialists to Target C Level Executives